Stroke Volume Variation (SVV): Predicting Fluid Responsiveness in Critically Ill Patients

 They cannot have any cardiac arrhythmias.

-They need sometimes need arterial line and always need a fancy device to measure the stroke volume variation.
+They sometimes need an arterial line and always need a fancy device to measure the stroke volume variation.

 This is using a threshold of >13% to be fluid responsive.

-A caveat that I thought was of utmost importance was that the patients should be set at a tidal volume at, or greater than 8cc/kg.
+A caveat that was of utmost importance was that the patients should be set at a tidal volume at or greater than 8cc/kg.

 I recently found a paper by Alvarado et al. that looked at numerous hemodynamic parameters to assess fluid responsiveness.

-Using a threshold of 12, the authors found an AUC of 0.9 for patients in patients on low tidal volume.
+Using a threshold of 12, the authors found an AUC of 0.9 for patients in patients with low tidal volume.

 Does this mean that we can throw out the tidal volume parameter?